 Though most studies on fungal recovery after fires have taken place in a single biome and focused on chronology as the main predictor, Dove and Hart (2017) showed via meta-analysis that the magnitude of at least the initial fungal community responses to fire can vary based on fire frequency and biome type.
 These are important observations because they suggest hypotheses to help explain observed discrepancies in fungal recovery trajectories between studies.

 Here, we tested whether large-scale climatic factors could also help explain variance within a single biome.
 Comparing nearby pairs of burned and unburned sites along a forest fire chronosequence showed that climatic conditions can have a role in soil fungal community recovery trajectories.
 In particular, our observation that annual mean temperature of a site has a small but significant effect on recovery speed is a possible example of how local environmental variation can help explain discrepancies in fungal recovery times after fires.

+Temperature directly affects microbial activity, but can also influence microbial community composition, competition, and secondary metabolite production (Bárcenas-Moreno & Bååth, 2009; Yogabaanu et al., 2017).
+Warming temperatures also affect plant succession trajectories (Prach et al., 2007) and plant succession is an important covariate for understanding fungal succession (Davey et al., 2015; Rudgers et al., 2007; Zhang et al., 2018).
+Taken together, the linkages between plant and fungal succession dynamics and temperature are difficult to uncouple.
+By limiting our study to a single biome and to sites with very similar plant communities, we were able to isolate, to some degree, the effect of temperature on fungal recovery from fire.
+Other factors besides plant community have been directly linked to fungal community dynamics, however.
+For instance, it has been shown that soil pH and nutrient content are strong drivers of fungal community structure (Glassman et al., 2017).
+Since fire can have a strong impact on soil properties such as pH, C:N ratio, and SOC content (Boerner et al., 2009), it is possible that these edaphic characters varied between burned and unburned paired sites, though these variables were not measured in this study.
+Additionally, one of the site pairs in this study, burned 13 years prior to observation, had highly similar fungal communities (Fig. 3).
+Removing this site did not affect the significance of mean annual temperature in our model, but did reduce the effect size.
+It seems clear that local stochastic processes in community assembly can reduce our ability to detect broader patterns.

+In this montane biome, with mean annual temperatures below freezing, liquid water can be a limiting resource for plant and fungal growth (Monson et al., 2002, 2006).
+An increase in mean annual temperature at these sites likely means more days when fungi can be metabolically active.
+Our results support this assumption, in that warmer temperatures led to quicker recovery times.

 Due to ongoing recent climate change, any chronosequence studies must inevitably deal with the potential covariance of time since burn and mean annual temperature.
 There was some correlation between these two variables in the present study, with older sites tending toward lower mean annual temperatures, which could be an effect of climate change (S.I.
 Fig. 2).
 We were unable, however, to acquire site-specific environmental variables from 20 years prior, to test this due to lower resolution of these observations from that time period.